181st Infantry Regiment (United States): Civil War

 With the start of the Civil War, the 6th Massachusetts (Militia) was ordered into active service for the defense of Washington in April 1861.
 As it marched to the relief of the capital, it was attacked by a pro-southern mob in Baltimore in what would later be called the Pratt Street Riot.
 The regiment fought its way through, leaving four of its own dead on the streets of the city.
 On their arrival in Washington, they were greeted by President Lincoln, who shook Colonel Jones's hand and said, "Thank God, you have come" as theirs was the first armed and trained regiment to arrive in Washington.
 They slept that night in the Capitol building.
 The regiment was mustered into federal service on 22 April 1861 at Washington, D.C., for three months service, and served in the defense of Washington before being mustered out on 2 August 1861 at Boston.

 On 26 August 1861, veterans of the 6th Mass. formed the 26th Massachusetts Infantry Regiment in Cambridge.
 This regiment served four years and was mustered out of service on 26 August 1865 in Savannah, GA.
-During the war, they fought in the Mississippi River campaigns, the Battle of Petersburg, and the Shenandoah Valley Campaign.
+During the war, they fought in the Mississippi River campaigns, the Siege of Petersburg, and the Shenandoah Valley Campaign.

 In 1862, the 6th Mass.
 (Militia) recruited back up to strength and were again mustered into federal service between 31 August - 8 September 1862.
 The regiment was stationed at Fort Monroe, Virginia and fought in the Battle of Deserted House on 30 Jan.
 1863 and the Siege of Suffolk in May 1863.
 Private Joseph S.G.
 Sweatt of Company C was awarded the Medal of Honor for his actions at Carrsville, VA on 15 May 1863.
 The citation reads: "When ordered to retreat this soldier turned and rushed back to the front, in the face of heavy fire of the enemy, in an endeavor to rescue his wounded comrades, remaining by them until overpowered and taken prisoner."
 The regiment was mustered out on 3 June 1863 at Lowell.
 In July 1863, Company F was ordered to state service to suppress the Boston Draft Riots.

 The 6th Mass.
 (Militia) was again mustered into federal service, in July 1864 for 100 days service and did guard duty at Arlington Heights, IL and at Fort Delaware before being mustered out on 27 October 1864 at Readville, Massachusetts and resuming state status.

 The regiment additionally is entitled to battle honors through the 104th Infantry (10th Massachusetts) for the Peninsula Campaign, the Battle of Antietam, the Battle of Fredericksburg, the Battle of Chancellorsville, the Battle of Gettysburg, the Battle of the Wilderness, the Battle of Spotsylvania, and the Battle of Cold Harbor.